Introduction

 Complete change (no continuity)

-Justification for rating: When it first came out on the market, radio brought a complete and lasting change.
+When it first came out on the market, the radio brought a complete and lasting change.
 It was one of the first forms of entertainment that came into the home from outside, and it opened the way for other forms of entertainment, like television and movies.
 Radio is used differently today.
-People don't usually buy radios unless they are part of something (like a car or an alarm clock), but still, I'd say it was a complete and lasting change because the purpose it served – providing entertainment and news – is still popular.
+People don't usually buy radios unless they are part of something (like a car or an alarm clock), but still, I think it was a complete and lasting change because the purpose it served – providing entertainment and news – is still popular.

 Snowmobile

-In 1922, Joseph Armand Bombardier made the first ever snow machine.
-It helped Canadians who lived in snowy climates travel in winter.
+In 1922, Joseph Armand Bombardier made the first-ever snow machine.
+This invention helped Canadians who lived in snowy climates travel in winter.
 Bombardier perfected this invention after losing his young son, who he could not get to the hospital due to snowy, impassable roads.

 Joseph Armand Bombardier built the first ever snow machine in 1922.